kgarner7/cider-music-listenbrainz-plugin/README.md

     2. [Libre.FM](https://libre.fm): Click connect, and log in.
 Once authorized, you can either enable it, or wait 60 seconds.
     3. [Maloja](https://github.com/krateng/maloja).
 Provide any one of your API keys, as well as the base url for your service.
 This **should not** include paths such as `/apis/listenbrainz`.
 3. Enable as many of the services as you wish, and configure other settings in General.

+## ListenBrainz Recommendations
+If you have configured base ListenBrainz, you can view recommendations in the Recommendations tab.
+You can select from raw recommendations, top artists, or similar artists.
+This plugin will search for tracks in Apple Music, first by ISRC (if present), and then by release name and artist.

 ## Development
 The main code branch is `main-dev`.
 If you wish to make changes, you should work on this branch.